Three dead in suspected 'terror' shooting in Belgian city - Journal du Cameroun

 “He then continued and entered the Leonie de Waha school.
 He took a woman working there as hostage.
 Police intervened, he came out firing on the police officers, wounding several before he was killed.”

-Eric Van Der Sypt, spokesman for the Belgian federal prosecutor’s office, told AFP there were “elements that point in the direction that this is a terrorist act”.
+Eric Van Der Sypt, spokesman for the Belgian federal prosecutor’s office, told AFP there were “elements that point in the direction that this is a terrorist act”, while police confirmed that both officers killed in the attack were women.

 According to Belgian broadcaster RTBF, the shooter was released from prison on Monday and was only known for minor infractions with no known links to extremism.

-Prime Minister Charles Michel condemned what he called “cowardly and blind violence”.
+Prime Minister Charles Michel denounced what he called “cowardly and blind violence”.

 “All our support for the victims and their loved ones.
 We are following the situation with the security services and the crisis centre,” Michel tweeted.